Frequently Asked Questions

 Should I include my title page with my screenplay?

-While you are welcome to include a title page with your title, author(s) name, telephone number and email address, the full title page is not required and will not have any effect on judging results with or without it.
+While you are welcome to include a title page with your title, author(s) name, telephone number and email address, the full title page is not required and will not have any effect on your placement.

 Can I submit a screenplay under a pen name?